oolongtengu/free-python-course/unit-3-collections/lesson-4-counting-elements/README.md

 ---

-**Let's practice how to create lists and compute the lenght of them**
+**Jump to the next lesson to start practicing how to create lists and compute the lenght of them...**